Doctoral Degree Requirements

 - The residency requirement for doctoral students in Educational Administration and Public Administration is 24 hours in 24 consecutive months.
 The supervisory committee may determine how many of the required residency hours may be taken during the summer sessions.

 A minimum of three full years of graduate study is normally required to complete a program for the degree of Doctor of Philosophy and Doctor of Education.
 The time limit on granting the Ph.D. or Ed.D. degree is ten years from the beginning of the doctoral course work.
 Individual programs may have other deadlines for completion.
 Neither the courses taken nor the time spent in study determines the granting of the degree.
 It is given primarily for high attainment in some special field of scholarship and for demonstrated power of independent research in a subdivision of this field.

 Doctoral Students who are forced to interrupt their studies, may request a leave of absence from the University for up to one year.
 In consultation with their department/school and their supervisory committee, students should define the program modifications the leave of absence requires.
 Requests should indicate a reason for leaving and the expected date of return to the University.
 If approval is granted, the time limits on the granting of the doctoral degree will be frozen for the time specified (up to one year).
 Students should file a request with their supervisory committee chair who will forward it to the Dean for Graduate Studies.
 Approval of the Dean for Graduate Studies is required prior to taking the leave of absence.

 When a student has substantially completed studies in the program, he/she must pass a written comprehensive examination.
-The written comprehensive examination is not a repetition of course examinations but is an investigation of the student's breadth of understanding of the field of knowledge of which his/her special subject is a part.
+The written comprehensive examination is not a repetition of course examinations; rather, it is an investigation of the student’s breadth of understanding of the field of knowledge of which his/her special subject is a part.
 The student will also be required to pass an oral comprehensive examination.